Over the past few weeks I had the outstanding

 While I am very proud and only wish I could be half the man he turned

-out to be, I can’t help but think if I did a good job?
-I often find he has some of my less
+out to be, I can't help but think if I did a good job?
+He often has some of my less-than-desirable traits, making me think I have failed miserably as a

 father.
 But he is a great person,